 RIIM includes the ICI framework.
 An ICI application is always running on the module to tailor the modules behavior to the customers unique requirements.
 In its simplest form, the ICI application is just configuring the radio network, the modules hardware interfaces, and defines when to read and write to those interfaces.
 ICI makes it possible for the user to directly interface to virtually any sensor and/or actuator, such as a motion sensors, GPS, dim control sensors and more, removing the need for external circuitry.
 It supports mist computing to reduce bandwidth requirements and for fast responses to local events such as updating the brightness of light bulbs in a specific area of the city and more.

 RIIM also supports multicast which allows for remote configuration management.
 In a smart street lighting application, remote configuration management is essential because it enables software upgrades over the air or other mass distribution messages to reduce the on-air communication time.
 Additionally, in massive networks, multicast enables you to create dynamic groups of streetlights.
 This allows you to update a certain parameter for those specific node groups all at the same time.
 Examples include, turning on/off lights in a specific area of the city, adjusting the colour of the lights, adjusting the dimness, broadcast message of new schedules, and more.
 This makes maintenance and management of the network much simpler.

-The competitive advantage of RIIM versus Zigbee is that RIIM can support longer range (700 meters between each node in urban environments) with each mesh hop (28 mesh hops), and up to 1000 nodes for a single border router, reducing the cost of the installation as less gateways are needed to support a large scale deployment.
+The competitive advantage of RIIM versus Zigbee in street lighting is that RIIM can support longer range (700 meters between each node in urban environments) with each mesh hop (28 mesh hops), and up to 1000 nodes for a single border router, reducing the cost of the installation as less gateways are needed to support a large scale deployment.